pratyushpratik/TheDramaFever/README.md

 - Xcode 14.2 or higher
 - iOS 15 or higher
 - Swift 5.0 or higher
-- No internet connection required for accessing movie data
+- No internet connection is required for accessing movie data

 ## Installation